 On his own ITV TV show in the 1980s and 90s he played a guitar duet with Queen's Brian May as well as joining Status Quo and The Moody Blues for cameo appearances.

-Richard has made nearly 200 appearances on Channel 4s Countdown, released over 40 albums and published 18 books, including The Animal Alphabet, serialised by The BBC.
+Richard has made nearly 200 appearances on Channel 4s Countdown, released 43 albums and published 22 books.

 Off stage he has ghost-written autobiographies for many celebrities and is a sought after writer of after-dinner speeches.